Jayjay-lv/Encryption-Project/Jayjay_standups.md

 ##5-06-19

 Merged two branches and will continue to sperate the enryptions by pages so each encryption has its own page

+##5-14-19

+Assisted miles in implementing his idea of using breadcrumbs in out app to seperate encryptions by page.